 Seals vs. sea lions: what’s the difference?

 Seals and sea lions are one and the same, right?
 Not quite.
 While both are carnivorous, semi-aquatic marine mammals belonging to the suborder Pinnipedia (Latin for ‘fin-footed’), which also includes walruses, they are different in many ways.
-Let’s look at some key differences between the two.
+Here, we look at some key differences between the two animals.

 How they look

-But the ears and size are not the only differences in appearance between seals and sea lions.
-You can also note key differences between the two by looking at their flippers.
+Body size and ears are not the only differences in appearance between seals and sea lions.
+You can also tell them apart by looking at their flippers.
 Seals have shorter front and hind flippers, all of which are fur-covered and have long claws on each toe.

-In contrast, sea lions have longer, skin-covered flippers with claws on only the hind flippers, which they use to scratch and groom themselves.
-The flippers of sea lions are also much larger than those found on seals and can be used for locomotion as well as grooming.
+In contrast, sea lions have longer, skin-covered flippers with claws on only their hind flippers, which they use to scratch and groom themselves.
+Sea lions’ flippers are also much larger than those found on seals.
+Sea lions use their flippers to move around and for grooming.

 How they move

-Speaking of locomotion, both seals and sea lions are agile, graceful swimmers thanks to their flippers.
-However, although their movements in the water are similar, how they achieve these movements is almost polar opposite from one another.
+Speaking of movement, both seals and sea lions are agile, graceful swimmers thanks to their flippers.
+Although their movements in the water are similar, how they achieve these movements is very different.

 To propel themselves through water, seals use their powerful hind flippers, fanning them out and moving them in a side-to-side motion.
 Sea lions do the opposite.
 They use their large front flippers to swim and their back flippers to steer.
 This method results in sea lions being among the fastest swimming pinnipeds, reaching speeds of up to 40 kilometres per hour (25 miles per hour).

-On land, there are also noticeable differences in movement between the two.
-Sea lions have much slimmer bodies and can rotate their hind flippers under their bodies to walk, or even gallop quickly on all fours.
-This walking and galloping is aided by the increased size of their flippers, which allows for more effective propulsion outside of the water.
+On land, there are also noticeable differences in how seals and sea lions move.
+Sea lions have much slimmer bodies and can rotate their hind flippers under their bodies to walk or even gallop quickly on all fours.
+This walking and galloping is aided by their large flippers, which they use to push themselves along on land.

-Seals are rounder in appearance and move much more awkwardly on land.
-They are unable to rotate or walk on their much smaller flippers—a seal’s movement on land is more like a caterpillar’s.
+Seals have rounder bodies and move more awkwardly on land.
+They cannot rotate or walk on their much smaller flippers—a seal’s movement on land is more like a caterpillar’s.
 This combination of a rounder body and smaller flippers leads seals to inch their bodies along the ground in a movement known as ‘galumphing’.

 How they sound